169 East Broadway

 (5th Ave. / MacDougal)

-Come for fine cocktails, tapas and chit chat and stay for the jazz.
+for fine cocktails, tapas and chit-chat and stay for the jazz.
+8th Street is

-8th Street is awash with restaurants and lounges and Analogue was clever
+awash with restaurants and lounges and Analogue was clever enough to elevate

 Great New York players get the gigs and tell their great musician friends to

 come and sit in.
-No cover charge, relaxed but loud atmosphere.
-Music
+No cover charge, relaxed but talky atmosphere.
+Music from

 Angel Orensanz Foundation